-The statistical hybrid approach is a unique empirical predictive system that requires only a fixed sample of paired process and emissions data.
-A statistical hybrid PEMS has the following features:
+The statistical hybrid approach we use is a unique empirical predictive system that requires only a fixed sample of paired process and emissions data.
+A statistical hybrid PEMS provides the following features:

-- Robust model that is accurate across the full load range of the unit
+- A robust model that is highly accurate across the full load range of the unit

 - Valid for normal operations and during transitional states such as startup and shutdown

-- Equivalent accuracy as a CEMS with superior reliability – tied to the plant control system
+- Equivalent accuracy to that of a CEMS with superior reliability – tied to the plant control system

-- Flexibility to be implemented using existing process instrumentation and data interfaces
+- Flexibility of implementation to use existing process instrumentation and data interfaces

-- Can be developed and retrained by non-technical onsite staff or consultants
+- Can be developed and maintained by non-technical on-site staff or consultants

 - Can be tested against EPA reference methods